bomonike/bomonike.github.io/aws-kiro2.md

 1. To create programming and infrastruction code, prompts make requests to <strong>run <a href="#Tasks">tasks</a></strong> defined.
 1. The AI automatically references <strong>sample code</strong> in the background.
 1. IMPORTANT: Because <strong>all assets</strong> can now be re-created with <strong>testing included</strong>, the impact of seemingly small changes can <strong>iterate</strong> quickly and surely.

+But when "Reasoning" capabilities emerged in Generative AI LLMs (Large Language Models), several frontier AI firms began offering "Spec-driven" development of code where prompts created <strong>specifications</strong> which in turn were run to generate code more precisely then ever.

+On <a target="_blank" href="https://kiro.dev/blog/introducing-kiro/">July 14th, 2025</a>, when Kiro was first released (at AWS re:Invent), was "the day artificial intelligence stopped being a tool and became a colleague".

 <a name="Implications"></a>